January 7, 2025

 A CLOSER LOOK AT THE NUMBERS

 As always, Beacon Economics advises against reading too much into month-to-month fluctuations in state export statistics, especially when focusing on specific commodities or destinations.
 Significant variations can occur due to unusual developments or exceptional one-off trades and may not be indicative of underlying trends.
-For that reason, Beacon Economics compares the latest three months for which data are available (i.e., August-October) with the corresponding period one year earlier.
+For that reason, Beacon Economics compares the latest three months for which data are available (i.e., September-November) with the corresponding period one year earlier.
 Please note that the numbers cited in this report are nominal values.

 LEADING EXPORT COMMODITIES